tomouellette/begonia/README.md

 # :triangular_ruler: begonia

-`begonia` is a python package containing various primitives for measuring morphology (written in Rust & currently experimental).
+`begonia` is a python package containing various primitives for measuring morphology (written in Rust & under development).

 ## Installation